Dance/USA’s Engaging Dance Audiences

 How does your story connect with others?
 How does your story inspire others?
 How do our collective stories celebrate who we are?
 How can dance and movement weave these stories together as one?

 The Alabama Dance Council invites you to gather with dancemakers and fellow community members to explore the ideas of place, home, and community.
-Five communities are participating in these gatherings to honor and celebrate Alabama’s diverse cultural perspectives as part of Alabama’s Bicentennial.
+Five communities and one Native nation are participating in these gatherings to honor and celebrate Alabama’s diverse cultural perspectives as part of Alabama’s Bicentennial.

 Join us for food and fellowship, dance making, and story circles to share reflections of how we are connected to Alabama, what connects us as members of a community, and how our sense of home and history further connect us.